ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-09-a-bag-of-shit.md

 ![Burned boot at Barragem do Divôr](/assets/images/IMG_0478.jpg)

-That explained the huge fire that I saw two nights ago, when I [arrived](({% post_url 2017-12-08-back-on-the-road %})).
+That explained the huge fire that I saw two nights ago, when I [arrived]({% post_url 2017-12-08-back-on-the-road %}).
 Did someone burn down the boat on purpose?
 All the burnt grass around the boat didn't look like that was a controlled fire?

 While I was on my tour around the lake, my neighbors surrounded my van.